jakeherrmann/springs/readme.txt

 SETUP:

 The Python and Matlab commands to setup the solver executable (springs_setup.py and springs_setup.m, respectively) expect the GNU make and g++ commands to be accessible from the command prompt on your operating system.
+You'll also need to install METIS, a library for graph partitioning that is necessary for this program to perform multithreadied execution.

-	- Windows OS: We recommend MSYS and MinGW (https://www.msys2.org/).
-Be sure to add the msys64\usr\bin and msys64\mingw64\bin folders to your PATH environment variable.
+- Windows OS:
+	We recommend MSYS and MinGW (https://www.msys2.org/).
+Follow the guides to installation and getting started from their website.
+Be sure to add the msys64\usr\bin and msys64\mingw64\bin folders to your PATH environment variable (https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+Also, make sure to install METIS through the package manager (https://packages.msys2.org/base/mingw-w64-metis) using the command "pacman -Ss metis" to find the available package and "pacman -S <packagename>" to install it.

+- Mac OS:
-	- Mac OS: Users may install XCode or just the command line developer tools (http://www.edparrish.net/common/macgpp.php).
+	- Compiler: Users may install XCode or just the command line developer tools (http://www.edparrish.net/common/macgpp.php).
+	- METIS: Easiest installation involves 2 commands through terminal, using a macOS package manager called HomeBrew (https://brew.sh/):
+	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+	brew install metis

 USING GIT: